BrandonHT/house-pricing-refactoring/README.md

 The repo is organized by single purpose folders as follows:

+- `config:` is related to basic configs to use execute the main code.
+A **config-sample.ini** file was added to take it as an example of the content that the actual **config.ini** file should have.
-- `data`: should contain all the _.csv_ files to be used in the execution of the code (train.csv and test.csv).
+- `data:` should contain all the _.csv_ files to be used in the execution of the code (train.csv and test.csv).
 - `images:` stores the resulting plots after executing the EDA functions over the train dataset.
+- `logs:` stores the logs and messages of the current execution of the code.
 - `msc`: contains a single _JSON_ file with the column' names and their encoding levels.
 - `results:` created with the objective of storing the resulting predictions using the trained model.
 - `src:` is composed by 3 core Python scrips: